bundlewrap/bundlewrap/docs/content/guide/quickstart.md

 <pre><code class="nohighlight">bw -a run node-1 "uptime"</code></pre>

-<div class="alert">The <code>-a</code> switch tells bw to automatically trust unknown SSH host keys (when you're connecting to a new node).
+<div class="alert alert-info">The <code>-a</code> switch tells bw to automatically trust unknown SSH host keys (when you're connecting to a new node).
 By default, only known host keys will be accepted.</div>

 You should see something like this: